 - 1. Possess a Bachelor of Arts or Bachelor of Science degree; - 2.
 Have a minimum undergraduate grade point average (GPA) of 3.0; - 3.
-Possess an Initial license as a Teacher of Students with Moderate Disabilities or Elementary Education from the Commonwealth of Massachusetts; - 4.
+Possess an Initial license as a Teacher of Students with Moderate Disabilities from the Commonwealth of Massachusetts; - 4.
 Have at least one year of full-time employment in an educational setting.